zowe/docs-site/docs/extend/extend-apiml/api-mediation-onboard-an-existing-java-rest-api-service_plain-java-enabler.md

     specifies the API identifier that is registered in the API ML installation.
         The API ID uniquely identifies the API in the API ML.
-        Multiple services can provide the same API.
-The `apiId` can be used to locate the same APIs that are provided by different services. <font color = "red"> How do you know this statemetn is accurate? </font> The creator of the API defines this ID.
+         The `apiId` can be used to locate the same APIs that are provided by different service instances.
+The API developer defines this ID.
         The `apiId` must be a string of up to 64 characters that uses lowercase alphanumeric characters and a dot: `.` .

-     **Tip:** We recommend that you use your organization as the prefix.

 * **apiInfo.version**